Italy

 |

-Your Ultimate Guide to Bolzano and Merano Christmas Markets
+Your Ultimate Guide to Bolzano and Merano Christmas Markets (2025 Guide)

 Christmas Markets in Italy?
 You betcha!
 Bolzano and Merano Christmas Markets were two of the first markets I went to when I moved back to Europe from South Korea last year.
 Firstly, these Christmas Markets completely enchanted me and I know you will be enchanted as well.
 Initially, I didn’t expect Italy to have many Christmas Markets but…